Embark on your fitness business journey with our guide on how to open a gym, from brainstorming names to the grand opening.

 Basic gym equipment can start at around $10,000, with costs increasing for more specialized or extensive setups.
 Renovation, licensing, insurance, and staff salaries add further to the expense, as do ongoing costs like utilities and maintenance.
 Initial marketing efforts may need a budget of $2,000 to $5,000.

 Altogether, opening a gym that’s small to mid-sized could range from $50,000 to $100,000, with larger facilities potentially exceeding $200,000.
-Proper budgeting and planning are crucial to manage ongoing expenses (and your time) effectively.
+Proper budgeting and planning are crucial to manage ongoing expenses (and your ways to improve and grow your business) effectively.

 Starting your gym is exciting, and we’re here to make it easier.
 Think of us as a personal trainer for your business.
 Our LLC service can help you form your LLC and provide all the support needed to get your gym business off the ground, starting at $0 (plus state fees).
 Let us handle the paperwork, so you can focus on what you do best — running a business in the competitive fitness industry.
 Get started today and see how easy it is to bring your fitness business dream to life with ZenBusiness.